mir-group/phoebe/doc/doxygen/doc_pages/qe_patch.md

 The code is modified on a separate git repository available [at this link](https://github.com/mir-group/phoebe-quantum-espresso/).
 This repository is a fork from the official QE repository.
 To develop a new patch or update it to the latest QE version, remember to pull from the remote quantum espresso repository.
-For the first Phoebe release, we only patched the latest QE 6.6 version, although a retrofit should be doable.
+Currently we have only patched the latest QE 7.0 version, although we will continue to update this.

 **Files changed**